 I have a background in Software Engineering and started my first job as a developer in 2002.
 Later on, I co-founded a startup focusing on web-based learning platforms and multimedia content for e-learning.
 I finished college and continued working in the startup two years, collaborating with a number of major e-learning institutes in Iran.
 Then, I went to graduate school and got my Master's Degree with a focus on Business Intelligence and Decision Support Systems.
 Graduate school was a transition for me from Software Engineering to Data Mining and Artificial Intelligence.
 After graduating, I decided to pursue my passion for machine learning and data mining as a PhD student in the US.
-Currently, I am data scientist at LegalSifter, focused on Information Extraction from legal documents.
-You can find more about me in my resume.
+You can find more about me in my CV.

-Worked as a part-time intern during Summer 2016, and Spring 2017, and started full-time in Summer 2017 as a Machine Learning lead, working on ContractSifter and LegalSifter.
+Worked as a Machine Learning lead on ContractSifter and LegalSifter.
 During my intenship days, I was working with a sizable corpus of contracts and applying unsupervised / semi-supervised methods to facilitate information extraction.
-Currently, I am a Data Scientist with the following responsibilities:
+I had the following responsibilities:

 August 2009 – August 2011